AccelByte/accelbyte-unreal-sdk-plugin/docs/functions.md

 * #### LinkPlatform

-    This function will link user's current account to another account in another platform.
-Required parameter is **PlatformID** and **Ticket**.
+    This function links user's current account to their other account in other platform.
+The required parameters are **PlatformID** and **Ticket**.
 Ticket for each platform (PlatformToken) can be obtained from browser with platform linking URL (e.g. Facebook, Google, Twitch platform).
-The browser will redirect the url to a site with a code in the form parameter URL.
+The browser will redirect the url to a site with a code in form of parameter URL.
 This function will return [default](../callback/#fdefaultcompletedelegate) callback.
     <!--language lang-cpp -->

         void JusticeIdentity::LinkPlatform(FString PlatformID, FString Ticket, FDefaultCompleteDelegate OnComplete){}